davidfuzju/SMBCustomRelationshipSegue/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-I have do my best to make the custom container view controller setup their relationship between other child view controller looks like Apple’s UINavigtaionController or UITabbarController do in storyboard.
+I've managed to make the custom container view controller set up relationship with its child view controllers looks as Apple’s UINavigtaionController or UITabbarController do in storyboard.

 there are two examples in example folder: